DKiloDesigns/CreatorFlow/docs/_blog_posts/drafts/2025-09-23_authentication_debugging.md

 **Error: `error:credentialssignin`**

-This was the exact situation our user faced with CreatorFlow today, and it's a perfect example of how authentication systems can fail in unexpected ways.
+This was the exact situation our user faced with `floai.studio` today, and it's a perfect example of how authentication systems can fail in unexpected ways.

 ## **The Investigation**